 - 1/2 cup thinly sliced red onion

-- 3-4 medium to large tomatoes, cut into large wedges or diced
+- 3-4 large tomatoes, cut into bite-sized wedges

 - 1/2 cup cherry tomatoes, halved or whole